-Up to 40 hours per occurrence, two occurrences each fiscal year, may be taken by full-time employees with pay as bereavement leave in the case of the death of the eligible employee's father, stepfather, father-in-law, mother, stepmother, mother-in-law, brother, sister, wife, husband, domestic partner, child, stepchild, grandchild, grandparent or grandparent of spouse.
+Up to 40 hours per occurrence, two occurrences each fiscal year, may be taken by full-time employees with pay as bereavement leave in the case of the death of the eligible employee's father, step father, mother, step mother, brother, step brother, sister, step sister, wife, husband, domestic partner (so long as required by law), child, step child, foster child or ward of the court, grandchild, grandparent.
 These hours shall not be eligible to be carried forward beyond the fiscal year.
 The City reserves the right to require reasonable verification of the need for such leave.